jomulder/jaspBfpack/inst/help/BfpackCorrelation.md

 - Log scale: reports the log BF

 #### Tables
+- Standard hypothesis BFs: Print table that compares each standard hypothesis with its complement
 - Specification: Print the specification table
 - Estimates with uncertainty interval: Print a table with the point estimates and uncertainty intervals (credible interval for correlation) for the parameter(s) of interest.
 Estimates are based on the posterior distribution of the correlation coefficient.